 Now, as you can no doubt appreciate, this formal residence is heavily guarded and not normally open to the public, however, there are certain occasions when areas are opened up, such as when it has opened on the European Heritage Days held in September, like we mentioned earlier.

-But even if you cannot get to see the palace in all its glory and magnificence, you can still get to see the facades, etc along with the numerous other historical buildings and tourist attractions in Paris that are located within the Luxembourg Gardens.
+But even if you cannot get to see the palace in all its glory and magnificence, you can still get to see the facades, etc, even if not always up close due to the security, along with the numerous other historical buildings and tourist attractions in Paris that are located within the Luxembourg Gardens.

-So when it comes to public transport in Paris, the nearest Metro stations are the Saint-Sulpice stop on line 4 or the Rennes stop on line 12.
-But if you are travelling on the RER trains you would need line B and the Luxembourg stop, which is nearest, or on the opposite side of the Jardin du Luxembourg you have the Port Royal stop serving the same line.
+So when it comes to public transport in Paris, the nearest Metro stations are the Saint-Sulpice stop via line 4 or the Rennes stop serving line 12.
+Yet if you are travelling on the RER trains you would need the Luxembourg stop serving Line B, which is nearest, or on the opposite side of the Jardin du Luxembourg you have the Port Royal stop serving the same line.